sez11a/liferay-docs/distribute/publish/articles/01-publishing-your-app/01-planning-your-apps-distribution.markdown

 it with anyone on the Marketplace?
 It's up to you.
 Most of the content that follows describes options for paid apps (apps you sell).

-If you're selling your app, you must publish using a Paid App Account.
+If you're selling your app, you must publish using a *Paid App Account*.
 You must also specify licensing, a price structure, and regional availability for your paid apps.

 Importantly, you can't change the app from free to paid or from paid to free once the app is published to the Marketplace.
-In order to offer the app in the other license type, you must submit another app under a different name (title).
+Offering the app in the other license type, requires submitting another app under a different name (title).
 If you wish to have both free and paid licenses for your app, you must submit the app under one name for free licenses and submit it under another name for paid licenses.
 Make sure to select the license type (i.e., free or paid) that's best for your app.

 Have you decided who's going to be listed as the app's author/owner?
 Have you decided who's going to manage the app once it's on the Marketplace?
 App